qTip2/qTip2/docs/events.md

 * [Show options](./show.md)

 ### Notes
-* This is distinct from the [show event](#show) since it is fired before the show animation is complete, not after.
+* This is distinct from the [show event](#show) since it is fired *after* the show animation is complete, not before.
-* Because of the above, the (event.preventDefault();)(#preventDefault) call will do nothing within this event, since it is already shown when this event is triggered
+* Because of the above, the [event.preventDefault()](#preventDefault) call will do nothing within this event, since it is already shown when this event is triggered

 <a name="hidden"></a>